buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 Let's go ahead and test!
 If you refresh the page and have your wallet connected, you'll see "Do One-Time Initialization For GIF Program Account".
 When you click this, you'll see Phantom prompt you to pay for the transaction w/ some SOL!!

-If all everything went well, then you'll see this in the console:
+If everything went well, then you'll see this in the console:

 ![Untitled](https://i.imgur.com/0CdFajf.png)